 5. MAXIMUM bladder / bowel leakage

-These products are generally adult briefs held in place with tape and are used by people with severe incontinence.
-They have a capacity to absorb up to 34 ounces (4.25 cups or 1 litre) of leakage.
+Maximum protection products include some disposable protective underwear and most adult diapers.
+These products are ideal for for severe, daytime incontinence.
+They have a capacity to absorb up to 34 ounces (4.25 cups or 1 litre) of bladder or bowel leakage.

 6. MAXIMUM PLUS bladder / bowel leakage

-These products are generally adult briefs held in place with tape and are used for severe, overnight incontinence.
-They have a capacity to absorb up to 40 ounces (5 cups or 1.2 litres) of leakage.
+Maximum Plus protection products include specialized disposable protective underwear and specialized adult diapers and are offered by a limited number of brands.
+These products are ideal for for severe, overnight incontinence.
+They have a capacity to absorb up to 40 or more ounces (5 cups or 1.2 litres) of bladder and bowel leakage.

 To read My Liberty's Total Capacity Rating Guide in PDF format, click the link below.
 Download, save and share with others: